Pan Asian Repertory Theatre

 The Pan Asian Repertory Theatre is a New York City-based theatre group that explores the Asian-American experience and provides professional opportunities for Asian-American artists to collaborate.
 Pan-Asian was founded by Tisa Chang and Ernest Abuba in 1977, and Chang remains artistic director.
 Chang established the Pan Asian Repertory Theatre as a resident company at La MaMa Experimental Theatre Club in 1977, with the intention of popularizing Asian-American theater and leading to other similar theatre companies in cities with an Asian disaporic population.
+Pan-Asian's productions have received numerous accolades including Obie Awards, Drama Desk Awards, and a Theatre World Award.

 Specializing in intercultural productions of new Asian-American plays, Asian classics in translation, and innovative adaptations of Western classics, some of the works Pan Asian has presented included: